 You should not notarize an incomplete document because of the risk of potential fraud.
 For example, if a document selling a vehicle to someone else for an agreed amount was signed and notarized with the selling price left blank, a dishonest person could fill in a different amount later and claim that was the agreed sum of money.

 If you are presented with an incomplete document, you should refuse to notarize citing the missing pages or blank spaces.
-Even if you are commissioned in a state that does not provide specific guidance regarding blank document spaces, such as Texas, Article IV-D-1 of The Notary Public Code Of Professional Responsibility recommends: "The Notary shall refuse to notarize a signature on any document whose text is blank or incomplete."
+Even if you are commissioned in a state that does not provide specific guidance regarding blank document spaces, such as Texas, Article IV-D-1 of The Notary Public Code Of Professional Responsibility recommends: "The Notary shall refuse to notarize a signature on any document that is blank or incomplete."

 Are some blank spaces okay for notarization?